IOS-OSD-DPG/pycurrents_ADCP_processing/README.md

 Authors: Hana Hourston (@hhourston) , Di Wan (@onedwd), Lu Guan (@guanlu129), Maxim Krassovski

-For performing "level 0" (L0), "level 1" (L1), and "level 2" (L2) processing on raw moored ADCP data in Python using the UHDAS `pycurrents` package.
+For performing "level 0" (L0), "level 1" (L1), and "level 2" (L2) processing on raw
+moored ADCP data in Python using the UHDAS `pycurrents` package.
+Teledyne RDI Workhorse, Sentinel V, and Broadband instruments are supported.

 L0 processing does not include any processing.
 Raw ADCP data is combined with metadata from a csv file and exported in netCDF format.